The former Liberian president was convicted of war crimes

 “But for Charles Taylor’s criminal conduct, thousands of people would not have had limbs amputated, would not have been raped, would not have been killed,” Hollis said.
 “The recommended sentence provides fair and adequate response to the outrage these crimes caused in victims, their families and relatives.”

-Last month’s landmark ruling by the international tribunal was the first war crimes conviction of a former head of state by an international court since the Nuremberg trials of Nazi leaders after World War II.
+Last week’s landmark ruling by the international tribunal was the first war crimes conviction of a former head of state by an international court since the Nuremberg trials of Nazi leaders after World War II.

 Taylor, 64, was found guilty of all 11 counts of aiding and abetting rebel forces in a campaign of terror that involved murder, rape, sexual slavery, conscripting children younger than 15 and mining diamonds to pay for guns.

 Prosecutors accused Taylor of financing and giving orders to rebels in Sierra Leone’s civil war that ultimately left 50,000 dead or missing.
 His support for the rebels fueled the bloody war, prosecutors said.

 Prosecutors, however, failed to prove that Taylor had direct command over the rebels who committed the atrocities, said Justice Richard Lussick of the Special Court for Sierra Leone.